Overload Artist Table

 If no damage is mentioned to Overload Committee prior to setup we shall take this as implicit confirmation that the area is undamaged.

-Any damage done in the vicinity of the table space during the course of Overload 2020, any associated repair costs, and consequential financial loss to Development Auckland/Overload Committee, are the responsibility of the Artist.
+Any damage done in the vicinity of the table space during Overload 2022, any associated repair costs, and consequential financial loss to Auckland Unlimited Limited/Overload Committee, are the responsibility of the Artist.

 There are no refunds if you cancel or change your table booking.
 In the event of a cancellation your table may be offered to other Artists.